 Highfield and Heathfield Primary Schools – Jan 2017- Early Years Unit Development – Consultation on environment development and overseeing full integration of child centered practice with a creative focus on learning.

-Birmingham City University- Joshibi Summer School August 2006- ongoing – 4 weeks mixed media, fine art, sculpture and textile workshops including tutorials.
+Birmingham City University- Joshibi Summer School August 2006- ongoing – Mixed media, fine art, sculpture and textile workshops including tutorials.
 Degree & M.A students from Tokyo studying a range of Japanese creative disciplines.

 Qualifications & Training

 - Talking and Thinking Floorbooks, Child Consultation – Claire Warden Nov 2008

 - Pre-schools of Sweden Study Tour, Stockholm Oct 2008